nycdb/nycdb/README.md

 In the ` /ansible ` folder there are two playbooks. playbook.yml setups a server ready to install the database at /srv/nycdb. api.yml runs the public api at https://api.nycdb.info

-To use, create a fresh debian stretch or ubuntu 16 server and configure your ansible hosts file.
+To use, create a fresh debian stretch server and configure your ansible hosts file.
 It might end up looking something like this:

 ```
 [nycdb]